Information for keepers of cattle, bison or buffalo on what to do about missed deadlines, lost or stolen passports and other problems.

 Problems with the post

 When you apply for a passport, you should receive it within 14 days.
-If you don’t, you should contact BCMS.
+If you don’t, the passport will be treated as lost and you should contact BCMS.

-If BCMS have issued the passport and you haven’t received it, they will carry out checks and may send you a replacement free of charge.
+If BCMS have issued the passport and you haven’t received it, they will carry out checks and may send you a replacement free of charge if you have informed them within 6 weeks.

 You should also tell BCMS if you’ve sent in a passport for any reason and you’ve not received it back within 14 days.